Chiamablessing/binary_trees/README.md

 # binary_trees

+Binary tree is a tree data structure in which each node has at most two children, referred to as the left child and the right child.
-This was a group project in which we learnt about the details, advantages, and disadvantages of using trees as data structures.
+This was a group project though i worked solo, we learnt about the details, advantages, and disadvantages of using trees as data structures.
 We learned about how to qualify trees as well as how to traverse them.
+Recursive algorithms are commonly used to traverse, search, insert, delete, and perform various other operations on binary trees.
+* In-order Traversal
+* Pre-order Traversal
+* Post-order Traversal
-Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.
+In this project, i implemented binary, binary search, AVL, and Max Binary Heap trees.

 ## Tests ✔️
 tests: Folder of test files for all tasks.
 Provided by ALX.